AdobeDocs/experience-manager-cloud-service.en/help/assets/asset-reports.md

 ---
 title: Reports about usage and sharing
-description: Reports about your assets in [!DNL Adobe Experience Manager Assets] that help you understand usage, activity, and sharing of your digital assets.
+description: Reports about your assets in [!DNL Adobe Experience Manager Assets] that help you understand the usage, activity, and sharing of your digital assets.
 contentOwner: AG
 feature: Asset Reports, Asset Management
 role: Admin, User